The Golden Circle Iceland is a classic driving loop with impressive attractions: waterfalls, national park, geyser…

 All my favorite locations are included (with GPS coordinates, map of region and planning tips) in my travel guide eBook to help you easily plan your Iceland road trip (for 5 days, 7 days, 10 days, 14 days…)

-Plan your dream road trip around Iceland!
+Plan your dream trip to Iceland with my guides!

 - 8 easy-to-plan maps